 Miontuairiscí COGG – 21 March 2017

 It is the policy of An Chomhairle um Oideachas Gaeltachta & Gaelscolaíochta (COGG) for an internal quality audit system to be in place in line with the best practices recognised in the state in accordance with the Department of Finance.

-This internal audit service is provided to An Chomhairle um Oideachas Gaeltachta & Gaescolaíochta by a qualified accountant.
+The internal audit service is provided to COGG by a qualified accountant who:

-- Review, on a regular basis, the financial accounts and internal control systems within COGG and provide recommendations for amendments or improvements where necessary.
+- Reviews, on a regular basis, the financial accounts and internal control systems within COGG and provides recommendations for amendments or improvements where necessary.

-- Attendance at both meetings each year with the Audit Committee, to report to the Committee and to answer questions on all accounts and financial practices.
+- Attends at both meetings each year with the Audit Committee, to report to the Committee and to answer any questions about the accounts and financial practices.